zekaryas1/notes/docs/Programming langs/JavaScript/New features.md

 #### Top Level Await

 - This means that modules with child modules that use await will wait for the child modules to execute before they themselves run, while not blocking other child modules from loading.
-- how can we use top level await?
+- How can we use top level await?
-	- to load necessary configs bootstrapping before executing a logic
+	- To load necessary configs bootstrapping before executing a logic
-	- module needs to wait for language files to load before it can proceed
+	- Module needs to wait for language files to load before it can proceed

 ```js